General-Meow/learning-ansible/README.md

 ansible-vault edit <FILE_NAME>                    : edit the vault file ansible-playbook ... --ask-vault-pass=...         : when running a playbook that uses a vault, use the option to provide
                                                     the password
+ansible-playbook site.yml --list-tags             : find all the tags assigned to tasks in this playbook ansible-playbool site.yml --tags "install"        : run the playbook but only the tasks with the install tag ansible-playbool site.yml --skip-tags "install"   : run the playbook and run all but the install task

 ### Inventory